srinivasbhootam/Twitter-Sentiment-Analysis/README.md

 ### 1. Data Preprocessing

-- Loaded the dataset and checked for missing values or inconsistencies.
+- Loaded the dataset and checked for missing values.
 - Renamed columns for better readability.
 - Removed special characters, URLs, mentions (@user), and unnecessary spaces.
 - Converted text to lowercase for uniformity.
 - Removed stopwords to retain meaningful words.
-- Applied **stemming** or **lemmatization** to reduce words to their base forms.
+- Applied **stemming** to reduce words to their base forms.

 ### 2. Exploratory Data Analysis (EDA)